henningkerstan/heartbeat-led-pi/README.md

 import { HeartbeatLED } from 'heartbeat-led-pi'
 ```

-and then create an instance of that class for each thermostat you require.
-Have a look at the [source code of the standalone application](https://github.com/henningkerstan/heartbeat-led-pi/blob/main/src/heartbeat-led-pi.ts) and the [documentation of the Thermostat class](https://henningkerstan.github.io/heartbeat-led-pi/classes/Thermostat.Thermostat-1.html) to see how it works in detail.
+and then create an instance of that class for each heartbeat LED you require.
+Have a look at the [source code of the standalone application](https://github.com/henningkerstan/heartbeat-led-pi/blob/main/src/heartbeat-led-pi.ts) and the [documentation of the HeartbeatLED class](https://henningkerstan.github.io/heartbeat-led-pi/classes/HeartbeatLED.HeartbeatLED-1.html) to see how it works in detail.

 ## 4. Contributing